Easy Whole Wheat Biscuits

 Now that I’ve shared that little nutrition lesson with you, are you ready to start substituting white whole-wheat flour for all-purpose in your baking?
 The more you do, the less you will even notice a difference.
 Promise.

-- 5 tbsp. cold unsalted butter, cut into ¼-inch cubes
+- 5 tablespoons cold unsalted butter, cut into ¼-inch cubes

-- 1 cup plus 2 tbsp. cold buttermilk
+- 1 cup plus 2 tablespoons cold buttermilk

 - Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.